tjx666/open-in-external-app/README.md

 ### 2. VSCode extension API: `vscode.env.openExternal(target: Uri)`

-This API has one limit that can't open file path which includes `Non-ascii` characters, but support open file in application which is made by electron.
-This API can only pass one argument `target`, so `openCommand` and `args` configuration item is not work.
+This API supports open file in application which is made by electron, but has one limit that can't open file path which includes `Non-ascii` characters.
+This API can only pass one argument `target`, `openCommand` and `args` configuration is also not work.

 If you want to open file in application which is made by electron, you can choose one of two ways: